ethoms-usgs/Cross-Section/README.txt

 Demo data:
 An ArcGIS 10.3 file geodatabase and mxd are included in \GeologicCrossSectionTbx\demo.
 All of the different types of data sources necessary to run any of the tools in the toolbox are there.
 When you first open the MXD, go to File > Map Document Properties, and re-write the path to the Default.gdb.
 The path to my Default.gdb gets written to the MXD and I am not sure that can be reset at runtime of the python tools.
 A tutorial will follow.

 Thanks everyone for your interest.
 Please understand that this has always been a hobby project.
-It remains buggy, poorly documented, and while I am employee of the USGS, it does not reflect any official policy, workflow, data standard, etc.
+It remains buggy and poorly documented.

+This software is in the public domain because it contains materials that originally came from the United States Geological Survey, an agency of the United States Department of Interior.
+For more information, see the official USGS copyright policy at http://www.usgs.gov/visual-id/credit_usgs.html#copyright